 The PMB has a face-to-face meeting twice a year.
 The composition of the PMB is given in Table 2.
 New members can be proposed by the Funders of the DISCONTOOLS project or members of the Project Management Board, and will first require approval by the Funders of the DISCONTOOLS project.

 The Disease Expert Groups are created by the DISCONTOOLS secretariat in order to update the information in the DISCONTOOLS database for diseases identified by the Project Management Board.
 A different Disease Expert Group is formed for each identified disease.
-The Disease Expert Groups are by preference composed of members with expertise in epidemiology, laboratory diagnosis, trade/economics and a representative from industry and contain by preference members with a global representation.
+The Disease Expert Groups are by preference composed of members with expertise in epidemiology, laboratory diagnosis, control and trade/economics; include representatives from academia, industry and contain by preference members with a global representation.
 The group is responsible for preparing the disease and product information documents and completing the prioritisation and gap analysis scoring sheets.

 The DISCONTOOLS secretariat is based at the offices of AnimalhealthEurope.
 Its role is to carry out the day-to-day management of the project and connect the different stakeholders with each other.
 The secretariat: